LispCookbook/cl-cookbook/functions.md

 ### Multiple return values

-Returning multiple values is **not** like returning a tuple or a list of results.
+Returning multiple values is **not** like returning a list of results.

 #### Quick example